mappls-api/mapmyindia-places-n-directions-web-sdk/Directions-plugin/readme.md

 ## Introduction

-This plugin, offered by MapmyIndia Places & Directions SDK for Web, uses integrated places searches for directions for several modes of transportation, including driving and biking.
+This plugin, offered by MapmyIndia Places & Directions SDK for Web, uses integrated places searches for directions for several modes of transportation, including driving, biking and walking.

 The plugin offers the following basic functionalities: